⚠️ TMG skill test is the for recreational pilots ✈️

 EASA skill test TMG for touring motor gliders is subject to the paragraph FCL.725(c).
 The scope and details of the exercises to be covered during the flight training as well as the checkride with examiner are described in Appendix 9 of Part-FCL.

-The candidate for license skill test (LST) for initial issue of class rating touring motor-gliders - TMG license skill test (LST) has to demonstrate ability to perform maneuvers, procedures on the aircraft category (in this case, the category of aircraft "aeroplanes") with competency appropriate to the privileges granted as an pilot in command (PIC) to the flight examiner - FE(A), or to the class rating examiner - CRE(A) .
-Thus, the operations for the class of aeroplane - touring motor-gliders - TMG.
+TMG skill test exam candidate has to demonstrate ability to perform maneuvers, procedures on that particular variant of touring motor glider with competency appropriate to the privileges granted as an pilot in command (PIC) to the flight examiner - FE(A), or to the class rating examiner - CRE TMG.

 - general handling of the aeroplane (normal procedures)

 - general handling of the aeroplane (abnormal and emergency procedures)

 Pass criteria ✅ of EASA TMG skill test

 Conditions for pass of the TMG skill test are the same as for any other EASA class rating skill test.

 EASA TMG skill test is split into different sections representing the different phases of flight at the appropriate category (aeroplanes) and specific class of the aeroplane - touring motor gliders - TMG of the aeroplane used for the skill test.

 We are authorised to provide an EASA skill test for initial obtain of the touring motor-gliders class rating in various variants of TMG class for example: